davidjeck/javanotes9/javanotes9-swing/README-exercise-solutions.txt

 If you want to run the examples in an IDE, such as Eclipse, you should be able to copy-and-paste the entire contents of any one of the chapter folders into a project in the IDE, and then run the programs.
-For GUI programs, which use JavaFX, you need to configure the Eclipse workspace as discussed in Section 2.6 of the book.
 Note: When adding items to an Eclipse project, do not copy the chapter folder itself; open the folder and copy the contents into the src folder in the Eclipse project.
 You can put the examples from several chapters into the same project if you want; some files, such as TextIO.java, are duplicated in several chapters,